25th May 2018

-For the purposes of the Data Protection Act 1998 (the “Act”), the data controller is The Black Pear. a Limited Company, Registered in England under Company Number 8369496 who’s registered office is Clay Ratnage Daffin & Company, Suite D, The Business Centre, Faringdon Avenue Romford, Essex, RM3 8EN.
+For the purposes of the Data Protection Act 1998 (the “Act”), the data controller is Black Pear Creative. a Limited Company, Registered in England under Company Number 8369496 who’s registered office is Clay Ratnage Daffin & Company, Suite D, The Business Centre, Faringdon Avenue Romford, Essex, RM3 8EN.

 What Does This Notice Cover?